-Accuracy, balance, fairness and conciseness are the corner stones of good journalistic writing.
-Your news feature will need to adhere to good standards, highlight important topics and engage your audience.
+Accuracy, balance, fairness, and conciseness are the cornerstones of good journalistic writing.
+Your news feature will need to adhere to these good standards, highlight important topics and engage your audience.

-The writing week introduces the very basics of journalistic writing, so If you’ve had text reporting training previously, you might skip this session’s accompanying writing chapters at http://www.multimediatrain.com.
-For those without prior text experience, however, this week gives a solid basic grounding and you must view all Multimediatrain writing sections .
-Text is a key multimedia skill; you’ll use it as a singular media, as well as for structuring video and audio scripts or use it an integrated part of your multimedia packages.
+News Writing – The news reporting and writing week introduces the very basics of journalistic writing, so If you’ve had text reporting training previously, you might skip this week’s accompanying writing chapters at http://www.multimediatrain.com.
+For those without prior text experience, however, you should review.
+News writing is a key multimedia skill; you’ll use it as a singular medium, as well as to structure video and audio scripts – you’ll also use it in your multimedia packages later in the year.

-You don’t need to read or think too much about writing online this week — We will cover it next week during the intensive.
+Writing Online – You don’t need to read or think too much about writing online this week — We will cover it during the intensive.
 Again you’ll need to go through the accompanying Multimedia train section: Writing Online.
-In the age of multimedia journalism, text is delivered on a variety of platforms: print, web, tablet and mobile.
+In the age of multimedia journalism, text is delivered on a variety of platforms: print, web, tablet, and mobile.
 Check out the links we’ve provided at multimediatrain.com for further material that will help you consider writing for web and mobile.